Search Results

 A polygenic risk score is one way by which people can learn what their risk of developing a disease is, based on the total number of genomics variants related to the disease.

 … in diseases across different populations.
-A “ polygenic risk score ” is one way by which people can learn about their … changes related to the disease. … Researchers often divide genetic diseases into two classes: those that are associated … variants in a single gene.
-Cystic fibrosis, a progressive genetic disease that causes long-term lung infections and …
+A “ polygenic risk score ” is one way by which people can learn about their risk of developing a disease, based on the total number of … Researchers often divide genetic diseases into two classes: those that are associated …

 News Release